How Often Should You Get an Assisted Stretch?

 • Better range of motion for power and technique

 Maybe you’re not in pain, but you simply want to move better and prevent tightness.
+In this case, 1 session per week is ideal.
+This keeps the body balanced and prevents mobility loss over time.

 Abel from HandsOnRecovery expertly guides a client through an assisted stretch therapy session, focusing on tension relief and improved flexibility.